 - Appreciate friend/family or situation in life more

-Study Abroad Eligibility CriteriaTo review the full Millersville University study abroad policy, please view the Governance Manual webpage.
+Study Abroad Eligibility CriteriaTo review the full Millersville University study abroad policy, please view the Governance Policy for Study Abroad.

 - Students must have completed a minimum of 24 college credits (individual programs may have higher requirements) prior to departure.
 Credit requirements for faculty/staff-led programs can be reduced.
 Students may submit their application for the upcoming study abroad term during the semester in which they complete the minimum credit requirements.

 - Students must have a cumulative 2.0 GPA at time of application (individual programs may have higher requirements), and maintain their GPA prior to departure.

 - Students must have in good standing with Millersville’s Code of Student Conduct.
-The opportunity to study abroad may be denied based on a student’s judicial standing with the University as defined in the Student Code of Conduct.
-Judicial standing will be evaluated at the time of the student’s initial application and monitored before his/her departure until the student returns from their experience abroad.
+The opportunity to study abroad may be denied based on a student’s conduct record with the University as defined in the Student Code of Conduct.
+Conduct records will be evaluated at the time of the student’s initial application and monitored before his/her departure until the student returns from their experience abroad.
 A student is required to abide by MU’s Code of Conduct while abroad.
-Any incidents while abroad that violate MU’s Code of Conduct will be processed by Millersville’s Judicial Affairs Office.
+Any incidents while abroad that violate MU’s Code of Conduct will be processed by Millersville’s Student Conduct and Community Standards Office.
 If a student is required to withdraw from a study abroad program for academic or conduct reasons, either before or after the program officially begins, no money will be refunded.
 Note: A suspension from MU encompasses all university activities, which includes study abroad.

 - Students must demonstrate the personal maturity, responsibility, cross-cultural understanding, and the stress management skills necessary for a successful study abroad experience.

 - Students must pay all applicable fees.
 This includes but is not limited to application fees, participation fees, and the fee for international health and travel insurance through MU’s insurance provider.

 - Students must successfully complete the pre-departure process after approval is granted by the Office of International Programs & Services.
 For students who do not complete the pre-departure process, IPS reserves the right to revoke their program approval.